git/git.github.io/rev_news/drafts/edition-82.md

   considering the nature of the platform and community.
 We have to maintain compatibility with some old versions of the operating systems that lack some more modern capabilities.
-The platform is an MPP architecture without kernel level threads (yet) and the port to POSIX threads is very messy with the operating system wrappers we have to use.
+The platform is an MPP architecture without kernel level threads (yet), and the port to POSIX threads is very messy with the operating system wrappers we have to use.

 * If you could get a team of expert developers to work full time on